jnpj1/multiuser-blog/README.md

 From any page, click the 'login' link and enter your username and password.

 ## Add a new post
-Click the 'Add yours' button on the main page to add a new post.
+Click the 'Add yours' button on the front page to add a new post.

 ## View the permalink for a post
 From the main page, click on the title of a post.